 SOS is not ‘Save Our Ship’ (or Souls) either

-SOS is not an acronym, although many have been applied to it in its 110-year history.
+SOS is not an acronym, although many have been applied to it in its 111-year history, since it was established as the International Distress Signal on October 3rd 1906.
 SOS was designated due to the simplicity of transmitting it in Morse Code: three dots, three dashes, three dots, or “· · · – – – · · ·”

 The Marconi Yearbook of Wireless Telegraphy and Telephony 1918 wrote: "This signal [SOS] was adopted simply on account of its easy radiation and its unmistakable character.
 There is no special signification in the letter themselves, and it is entirely incorrect to put full stops between them [the letters]."

 For more, here are 5 amazing facts about the SOS distress signal.

 Which distress single conveys the most urgency?